 - Save time and costs associated for all involved

 - Build confidence and trust in the justice system by utilising transparent and participatory processes

 - Create opportunities for the restoration of positive and constructive worker-client relationships where those relationships are not at their best.

 Problem Solving can assist collaborative work flow in such a multi-jurisdictional environment.
 For example, it can assist in complex matters that come before, for example the adult Criminal Division, and cross into other jurisdictions, such as Family Violence, or Residential Tenancies.

 Problem Solving also encourages the participation of family members and friends in the process.

 Problem Solving is convened by a facilitator, in the case of the NJC, the Neighbourhood Justice Officer, who is a member of the court team.
 The facilitator models independence, impartiality and fairness and the process is delivered according to principles of:

 - in keeping with a collaborative problem solving ethos.

-The process, like the skills of the facilitator, are of course transferable through training and mentoring.
+The process, like the skills of the facilitator, are transferable to other courts with the right training and mentoring.